26 Epic Adventures by Travel Bloggers in 2016

-When we reflect on 2016 the trip that stands out the most was our 2 week road trip around Ireland and Northern Ireland.
-We love a good road trip.
+When we reflect on 2016, the trip that stands out was our 2 week road trip around Ireland and Northern Ireland.
+We love road trips.
 And Ireland is the perfect country to take a young family on the road.

 Highlights from our trip included drinking Guinness in Dublin, marveling at the Cathedral Church of St Colman in Cobh, witnessing the beauty of the Cliffs of Moher, driving the Wild Atlantic Way, exploring the coastal town of Portrush and walking on the Giant’s Causeway.
 We had great time.